Bernardski

 Show summary Hide summary

-And then, looking at death notices or local news, the name often reappears in specific areas, like the Marne region, with some recent Tributes that made me think I might have heard about it during a commemoration.
+And then, looking at death notices or local news, the name often reappears in certain specific areas, like the Marne region, with some recent Tributes that made me think I might have heard about it during a commemoration.
 Strange coincidence.

 What is the origin of the last name Bernardski?